Introduction

 Define Diastolic Heart Failure

-Diastolic cardiac dysfunction, commonly known as heart failure with preserved ejection fraction (HFpEF), is one of the causes of diastolic heart failure and can be a challenging condition.
-The stiffness of the left ventricle, which is one of the causes of diastolic heart failure, makes it hard for the heart to relax and fill properly between beats.
-This issue is particularly common among older adults, as age-related changes in heart structure and function contribute to the causes of diastolic heart failure.
-In fact, one of the causes of diastolic heart failure, HFpEF, accounts for nearly fifty percent of all heart dysfunction cases in the United States, with over three million diagnoses made each year.
+Diastolic cardiac dysfunction, commonly known as diastolic heart failure, is one of the most prevalent heart conditions and can be a challenging condition.
+The stiffness of the left ventricle, which is one of the heart’s chambers, makes it hard for the heart to relax and fill properly between beats.
+This issue is particularly common among older adults, as age-related changes in heart structure and function contribute to the problem.
+In fact, one of the most common types, HFpEF, accounts for a significant portion of heart failure cases, with over three million diagnoses made each year.

 If you or a loved one are experiencing symptoms like: